QuestPDF/QuestPDF-Documentation/docs/api-reference/table.md

 ## Row spans and column spans

-Cells can span over multiple rows and/or multiple columns:
+Cells can span multiple rows and/or multiple columns:

 ```csharp{11-19}
 .Table(table =>